Rt Hon David Jones MP

-Owen has been at the forefront of the Brexit campaign.
+David has been at the forefront of the Brexit campaign.
 He was an early and strong supporter of the vote to leave the European Union, advocating for the UK to take back democratic control of our laws, borders and money.
-He was one of the three original MPs to found Vote Leave and is on the Steering Group of the European Research Group.
-He played a key role in the Referendum, in particular speaking to farming and rural communities.
-Several of his suggestions on Brexit have now become Government policy.
-More broadly, he has made key interventions on aspects of economic, energy, agriculture and environment policy.
+He has served on Parliament’s European Scrutiny Committee and is currently Deputy Chairman of the influential European Research Group.

 Mr Matthew Patten

 Matthew Patten is a former Brexit Party MEP and has written widely in support of Brexit.

 He is now the Political & Communications Director of leading UK think-tank, The Centre for Social Justice.
 Before that, he was Chief Executive of the Mayor’s Fund for London serving under Boris Johnson; Chief Executive of the Lords Taverners, the UK’s leading youth sports and disability charity.